How To Paint Faux Terracotta Pumpkins

 Inspiration: The original terracotta Pottery Barn Jack-o’-lanterns

-I had these three mismatched plastic Jack-o’-lanterns in our attic and wanted to use them again in this year’s fall decor.
-I could turn them into Pottery Barn dupes with the same paint recipe I used before.
+I had these three mismatched plastic pumpkins/Jack-o’-lanterns in our attic and wanted to use them again in this year’s fall decor.
+I knew that I could turn them into Pottery Barn dupes with the same paint recipe I used before.

 So let me say… just because you saw this painting idea two years ago doesn’t mean it was that influencer’s original idea either.
 That’s just when you saw it first.
 Like I said up there I’ve been doing similar things for years.
 Nothing is new anymore.
 Some people straight out copy from others which to me is mostly what the TikTok influencers do.
 I mean Gigi Hadid certainly didn’t invent the spicey vodka sauce for pasta even though my daughter might insist she did. (insert eye roll).

-And most ideas are simply reinvented to fit within your style and taste.
+And most ideas are simply reinvented to fit your style and taste.

-In 2017 I wrote a blog post about different chalk paint recipes and many other bloggers did as well.
+I wrote a blog post about different chalk paint recipes in 2017 and many other bloggers did as well.
 Whether you mix calcium carbonate, non-sanded grout, or in this case baking soda into flat latex paint.
-They all create a dull textured finish and could be used for this type of project and if mixed as thinner paint used on furniture.
+They all create a dull textured finish and could be used for this type of painting project and if mixed as thinner paint used on furniture.

-And yes, this DIY project is definitely not new and I can say for sure that whoever this person saw painting the pumpkins 2 years ago, it was not that person’s original idea.
+And yes, this easy DIY project is definitely not new.
+I can say for sure that whoever this person saw painting the pumpkins 2 years ago, it was not that person’s original idea.
 Sigh!!!
 I painted chalky pumpkins 9 years ago already and I still don’t claim it as my original idea.
-Well, the studs were definitely my idea though, hey I put my own spin on it.
+Well, the studs were definitely my idea though!
+Hey, I put my own spin on it!

 Enough venting let’s get back to the project, shall we?